MicrosoftDocs/visualstudio-docs/subscriptions/edit-license.md

 You can edit a subscriber’s information to correct errors or update information.
 **Please note that editing a subscriber’s email address will cause any existing benefits to be reset.**

 To edit a subscriber, select the ellipses (…) that appear next to the subscriber’s email address when you hover your mouse over it.
 A dropdown will appear.
-Select **edit** to modify the subscriber’s details.
+Select **Edit** to modify the subscriber’s details.
 You can also double-click on the subscriber's row in the grid to open the edit window.

    ![Select Subscriber to Edit](_img\edit-license\select-subscriber.png)